While the lingo for Foam Surfboard varies, there's one thing that's pretty unanimous in the surf world; it's how much fun a foam surfboard can be !

-With that being said, there are more performance-oriented styles of foamies, like a foam fish surfboard or a shortboard, that do allow for slightly progressive maneuvers on small waves.
+With that being said, there are more performance-oriented styles of foamies, like a foam fish surfboard or a foam shortboard, that do allow for slightly progressive manoeuvres on small waves.

-Many surfers keep a foamy in their quiver just to surf exotic, weird waves (such as river waves or ferry waves) thanks to their volume and buoyancy.
+Many surfers keep a foamy in their quiver just to surf more in everyday conditions or to have an easy surfing option for your friends and family.

-Do note, however, that the foam decks of these surfboards make you prone to rash, so you might want to wear a rash guard like a T-shirt or surf shirt when paddling out.
+Do note, that the foam decks of these surfboards make you prone to rash, so you might want to wear a rash guard like a T-shirt or surf shirt when paddling out.

-Then, take your surf wax and apply a base coat layer of wax and create diamonds across the deck by crossing lines from one side of the rails to the other, from right to left and left to right, angled slightly downwards.
-Once the diamond pattern is set, use a top coat wax and initiate small, circling motions across the base coat so that it is covered with small bumps of wax across the entirety of the deck.
+Then, take your surf wax and apply a base coat layer of wax, making criss cross lines across the deck up to the edge of the deck of the surfboard.
+Apply from right to left and left to right, angled slightly downwards.
+Once this diamond like pattern is set, use a top coat wax and initiate small, circling motions across the base coat so that it is covered with small bumps of wax across the entirety of the deck.

-Because traction pads don't stick well to a foam surfboard, you want to focus on waxing the tail of the surfboard as well which is where your back foot will be planted to help you turn the board.
+Because you generally don't use a traction pad on a foam surfboard, you want to focus on waxing the tail of the surfboard as well which is where your back foot will be planted to help you turn the board.

 Although foam surfboard repair isn't as easy and efficient as epoxy or polyester repair, you can still fix minor dings to promote the longevity of the foamy.

-To start things off, although it might seem like a good idea, you do not want to use bodyboard repair kits, as these will damage the EPS foam.
+To start things off, although it might seem like a good idea, we recommend you avoid using a bodyboard repair kits, as these are known to damage the EPS foam.

 You can use standard epoxy to repair dings on a foam surfboard, but when this dries, it will be a hard surface that might feel funky under the feet or on the chest when paddling.
-Epoxy foam surfboard repair is best for areas where you don't usually place your feet or hands.
+Epoxy foam surfboard repair is best for areas where you don't usually place your feet or hands, like the bottom.

 To ensure that a foam surfboard repair dries to a soft material that matches the material of a foamy, you can use a wetsuit repair kit (hardens similar to rubber), or even hot glue to fill any punctures.